filfreire/SimpleFPSTemplate_filfreire/README.md

 Simple C++ FPS Template for Unreal Engine 4.
 This fork is my personal repo with exercises, experiments and classwork (for <https://www.udemy.com/course/unrealengine-cpp>) and is adapted from <https://github.com/tomlooman/SimpleFPSTemplate>.

-> Note repository is in a WIP state.

 > Note: this repository is in a WIP state.

 ## Prerequisites